 Conrad and Amy Koning determined that an area beneath Mount Holly in Beaver, Utah, had potential for development as a ski resort so they negotiated with the State of Utah for a lease of the state owned land on which to operate the resort.
 Catering to skiers from southern Utah, Las Vegas, Southern California and Phoenix looking for challenging terrain and powdery conditions, Mount Holly Ski Area opened in 1972 with a double chair and T-bar.
 A small hotel, now known as the Stonewood Condominiums, was built and opened for business in 1973 winter ski season.

-The Elk Meadows Ski Area was developed on the slopes above Mount Holly.
+The Elk Meadows Ski Area was developed on the slopes below Mount Holly.
 Elk Meadows operated as an independent area and installed a Poma triple chair, Poma double and platter lift.

 By 1988, the two ski areas were marketed together and a shuttle bus connected them.
 Skiers from the upper Elk Meadows also had the option to ski back to Mount Holly via a trail which tunneled beneath the access road—one of the more memorable experiences available to families today at Eagle Point.